Signup to receive exclusive offers, tips and more.

 ENGLISH and BLACK - Very heavy smoke flavor, usually mixed with lighter woods like almond, pear or apple.
 Can be bitter if used alone.
 Good with red meats and game.

-Types of wood that is unsuitable or even poisonous when used for grilling.
+Some types of wood are unsuitable or even poisonous when used for grilling.
 Don't use any wood from conifer trees, such as PINE, FIR, SPRUCE, REDWOOD, CEDAR, CYPRESS, etc. Also ELM, EUCALYPTUS, SASSAFRAS, SYCAMORE and LIQUID AMBER wood is unsuitable for smoking.